BBai-Tips/bbai/README.md

 After installation, you can start using BBai by running `bbai init` in your project directory.
 For more detailed instructions, check our [Installation Guide](INSTALL.md).

+## Documentation

+For detailed information on how to use BBai, please refer to our documentation:

+- [CLI Documentation](CLI.md): Learn how to use the BBai command-line interface for managing conversations, files, and more.
+- [API Documentation](API.md): Explore the BBai API endpoints for integrating BBai into your workflows or building custom tools.

+These guides provide comprehensive information on BBai's features, usage patterns, and best practices to help you make the most of this powerful tool.

 ## Why Choose BBai?

 - **Holistic Approach**: Unlike auto-complete tools, BBai understands and reasons over your entire project.